 Many organisations are managing their greenhouse gas emissions to position themselves for growth and competitiveness in a lower-emissions future.
 Businesses are also choosing to go one step further and demonstrate leadership and corporate responsibility by becoming carbon neutral.
 If your business is interested in becoming carbon neutral, please contact us to discuss how you can take part in Project Zero30.

 Project Zero30 is a combined partnership between the University of New England, the Armidale Regional Council, the University of New England, as well as local businesses and community members, with the shared goal of moving the Armidale Local Government Region to net zero carbon emissions by 2030.

-In the last financial year (2020 – 2021) 57,415 native shrubs and trees were planted in the Armidale Local Government area through planting events with schools, the University of New England, Armidale Regional Council, Local Landcare Groups and The Armidale Tree Group.
-This is based on data received from the Armidale Tree Group.
+From July 2020 to March 2022 a total of 127,539 native shrubs and trees were planted in the Armidale Local Government area through planting events with schools, the University of New England, Armidale Regional Council, Local Landcare Groups and The Armidale Tree Group.
+This is based on the recent data received from the Armidale Tree Group.